 This section provides information to consider, recommendations, and best-practice guidelines for mirroring.
 It includes the following subsections:

-The SYS.Mirror class provides methods for programmatically calling the mirror operations available through the management portal and the ^MIRROR routine (see Using the ^MIRROR Routine), as well as many queries.
-For example, the SYS.Mirror.CreateNewMirrorSet() method can be used to create a mirror and configure the first failover member, while the SYS.Mirror.MemberStatusList() query returns a list of mirror members and the journal latency status of each.
-See the SYS.Mirror class documentation for descriptions of these methods.
+The SYS.MirrorOpens in a new window class provides methods for programmatically calling the mirror operations available through the Management Portal and the ^MIRROR routine (see Using the ^MIRROR Routine), as well as many queries.
+For example, the SYS.Mirror.CreateNewMirrorSet()Opens in a new window method can be used to create a mirror and configure the first failover member, while the SYS.Mirror.MemberStatusList()Opens in a new window query returns a list of mirror members and the journal latency status of each.
+See the SYS.MirrorOpens in a new window class documentation for descriptions of these methods.

 If you use an external script to perform backups, you can use the $SYSTEM.Mirror class methods to verify whether a system is part of a mirror and, if so, what its role is:

 where $SYSTEM.Mirror.IsMember()Opens in a new window returns 1 if this system is a failover member, 2 if this is an async mirror member, or 0 if this is not a mirror member; $SYSTEM.Mirror.IsPrimary()Opens in a new window returns 1 if this system is the primary failover member, or 0 if it is not; $SYSTEM.Mirror.IsBackup()Opens in a new window returns 1 if this system is the backup failover member, or 0 if it is not; $SYSTEM.Mirror.IsAsyncMember()Opens in a new window returns 1 if this system is an async member, or 0 if it is not; $SYSTEM.Mirror.MirrorName()Opens in a new window returns the name of the mirror if the instance is configured as a failover mirror member or NULL if it is not.